dhis2/training-docs/content/analytic_tools/lg_pivottable.md

 ![](Images/pivottable/image50.png)

-## End Exercise 6
+***End Exercise 6***

-## Exercise 7 - Working with Legends, Drilling Down
+### Exercise 7 - Working with Legends, Drilling Down

 #### Legends

-Legends provide a colorful visualization to tables intended to provide a quick and meaningful understanding of the table.
+Legends provide a colorful visualization to tables, allowing for a quick and meaningful understanding of the table.

 Create a new pivot table with following criteria.